chiaranovelli/Princeton_summer_school/README.md

 In this session, we are going to explore how **Proper Orthogonal Decomposition (POD)** combined with **Regression techniques** can be used to build a **Reduced-Order Model (ROM)** for a combustion dataset.

-The exercise will be carried out entirely in Google Colab — no local installation is required.
+The exercise will be carried out entirely in Google Colab, no local installation is required.

 ---